Skip to contents

 • Added selectors nitrofurans() and rifamycins()

-• When using antibiotic selectors such as aminoglycosides() that exclude non-treatable drugs like gentamicin-high, the function now always returns a warning that these can be included using only_treatable = FALSE
+• When using antibiotic selectors (such as aminoglycosides()) that exclude non-treatable drugs (such as gentamicin-high), the function now always returns a warning that these can be included using only_treatable = FALSE

 • MICs